 Reading Recommendations for Small Business Owners and Students

-Whether you are a small business owner, student or a reader interested in learning more about running a successful company, I want you to have high expectations about The Best Small Business Books.
-When a writer, editor or advisor refers to something as "The Best," there should be a healthy amount of responsibility assumed by the person making that statement.
-I am a small business and finance expert with over 30 years of experience helping business owners, and I am always willing to provide my personal recommendations about profitability, dealing with banks, commercial financing, business debt reduction, planning and negotiating strategies for companies everywhere.
-Clients, friends and business colleagues have frequently asked me to publish a "Best of the Best" compilation of business books that have "earned their stripes" by consistently providing practical, candid and effective techniques and advice needed for successfully operating a business enterprise.
-So, here it is.
+Whether you are a small business owner, student or a reader interested in learning more about running a successful company, my short list of practical and effective small business books should be helpful.
+I am a small business and finance expert with 30 years of experience helping business owners.
+I am always willing to provide my personal recommendations about profitability, dealing with banks, business writing, commercial financing, business debt reduction, inbound marketing, planning and negotiating strategies for companies everywhere.

 Many, if not all, of these superb business, communications and finance books should be included in any academic setting that is committed to providing students with the most effective and practical training for succeeding in the business world.
 At the same time, the high standards for including any book on my list also requires that 100 percent of them can be immediately helpful to anyone already involved in any stage of running a company.